naominitel/RustLex/README.md

 #### Rustlex availability and rust compatibility

-Rustlex using syntax extensions, it has to deal with rustc `libsyntax`.
+RustLex using syntax extensions, it has to deal with rustc `libsyntax`.
 `libsyntax` is more or less the compiler guts, and it has been explicitely excluded from the Rust 1.0 roadmap.
-Bottom line is, RustLex inline syntax generation will not be usable with Rust 1.0.
+Bottom line is, RustLex inline syntax generation is not usable with Rust stable.

 The way of using RustLex depends on the version of Rust you are using to build your project.